camilleg/clockkit/README.md

 ### To run a test on localhost:
 `cd ClockKit && make test`

+### To sync host B to host A:
+On host A, `ckserver 4567`
+On host B:
+- `cp clockkit.conf my-clockkit.conf`
+- Edit `my-clockkit.conf`.
+Set the `server` to host A, e.g., `192.168.1.1` or `myhost.example.com`.
+Set the `port` to 4567, or whatever port you told ckserver to use.
+- `./ckphaselock my-clockkit.conf`
+(`make test-remote` automates this, using an ssh key.)

+Of course, these steps for host B can be repeated on other hosts C, D, E,... to sync them all.
+Remember that "syncing" here means providing synchronized timestamps, *not* adjusting the hosts' own clocks.

 ### To plot performance:
 `sudo apt install gnuplot`